loft-demos/ce-demo-netbox-metal3/README.md

 ## What it does

 Tag a device in NetBox.
-On the next sync the platform creates a `Machine`.
+On the next sync (the NetBox syncer runs every minute) the platform creates a `Machine`.
 That happens first and it happens regardless: the Machine is the import made visible, and it exists whether or not NetBox knows enough to boot the thing.